zeux/meshoptimizer/README.md

 Note that vertex encoding assumes that vertex buffer was optimized for vertex fetch, and that vertices are quantized; index encoding assumes that the vertex/index buffers were optimized for vertex cache and vertex fetch.
 Feeding unoptimized data into the encoders will produce poor compression ratios.
 Both codecs are lossless - the only lossy step is quantization that happens before encoding.

+To reduce the data size further, it's recommended to use `meshopt_optimizeVertexCacheStrip` instead of `meshopt_optimizeVertexCache` when optimizing for vertex cache, and to use new index codec version (`meshopt_encodeIndexVersion(1)`).
+This trades off some efficiency in vertex transform for smaller vertex and index data.

 Decoding functions are heavily optimized and can directly target write-combined memory; you can expect both decoders to run at 1-3 GB/s on modern desktop CPUs.
 Compression ratios depend on the data; vertex data compression ratio is typically around 2-4x (compared to already quantized data), index data compression ratio is around 5-6x (compared to raw 16-bit index data).
 General purpose lossless compressors can further improve on these results.

 Index buffer codec only supports triangle list topology; when encoding triangle strips or line lists, use `meshopt_encodeIndexSequence`/`meshopt_decodeIndexSequence` instead.
 This codec typically encodes indices into ~1 byte per index, but compressing the results further with a general purpose compressor can improve the results to 1-3 bits per index.